 Loperamide is compatible with nursing .
 However, there are no data for diphenoxylate.
 Diphenoxylate/atropine should therefore be used only in short, infrequent courses, at low doses while breastfeeding an older infant.

 SURGERY — Complications associated with IBD that warrant surgery in a pregnant patient include acute refractory colitis, perforation, abscesses, severe hemorrhage, and obstruction .
 There are limited data pertaining to the risk of surgery in pregnant patients with inflammatory bowel disease (IBD) [122,123].
 Surgery has been associated with preterm labor and spontaneous abortions, possibly related to inadvertent uterine manipulation, but complications are rare [5,124,125].
-When possible, medical treatment should be intensified prior to considering surgery (see "Clinical manifestations, diagnosis, and prognosis of ulcerative colitis in adults", section on 'Acute complications' and "Operative management of Crohn disease of the small bowel and colon").
+When possible, medical treatment should be intensified prior to considering surgery (see "Clinical manifestations, diagnosis, and prognosis of ulcerative colitis in adults", section on 'Acute complications' and "Operative management of Crohn disease of the small bowel, colon, and rectum").
 Also, a decision for surgery should be made prior to viability, at 24 weeks gestation, if possible.

 MODE OF DELIVERY — Patients with active perineal disease or rectal involvement with Crohn disease should undergo cesarean delivery in order to avoid perineal trauma from vaginal birth that can trigger or worsen existing perineal disease [107,127].
 The mode of delivery in all other patients with inflammatory bowel disease should be dictated by obstetric necessity.
 In patients with an ileoanal anastomosis or J pouch, many advocate planned cesarean delivery as well, though data suggest no long-term worsening of pouch function .
 (See "Perianal complications of Crohn disease".)